nijammo/ayypex/README.md

 Currently, ayypex has

 * Wallhack
+* Glow
+* Recoil control
-* Aim Assist
+* Aim Assist (currently broken)

-The aim assist might be a bit too aggressive, you might want to modify the PID controller coefficients in core/modules/aimassist.h
+~~The aim assist might be a bit too aggressive, you might want to modify the PID controller coefficients in core/modules/aimassist.h~~

 ## Installing